CUQI-DTU/Paper-GeometricUncertainty/README.md

 and it is connected to the paper 'A Bayesian Approach to CT Reconstruction with Uncertain Geometry'.

 How to use:
-To obtain similar sample chains to the ones presented in the paper you can run the script 'simple_MCMC_driver.m' for the different configurations.
+To obtain similar sample chains to the ones presented in the paper you can run the script 'Simple_MCMC_driver.m' for the different configurations.
 You can then use the scripts 'ChainPlots.m' and 'ReconPlots.m' to create plots of the parameter chains and plots of the reconstructions.
-If you want to vary other parameters, you can use the script 'advanced_MCMC_driver.m'.
+If you want to vary other parameters, you can use the script 'Advanced_MCMC_driver.m'.

 For the experiments in the paper, we ran Matlab version 2020a on a linux system.